-1. Waste prevention objectives of the Programme - quantitative objectives (waste reduction) - qualitative objectives (reduction of hazardous substances/ environmental impacts) The Danish Government is committed to ensure less waste and better use of natural resources by e.g.: Strengthen efforts to include circular economy in EU eco-design regulations Introduce mandatory use of ecolabels in state procurement decreasing the level of limescale in drinking water (leading to, among others extended durability for electronics and reduced consumption of cleaning agents) Introduce mandatory use of total cost of ownership in state procurement Create a clear framework for municipal second-hand shops 2.
+1. Waste prevention objectives of the Programme - quantitative objectives (waste reduction) - qualitative objectives (reduction of hazardous substances/ environmental impacts) The Danish Government is committed to ensure and better use of natural resources by e.g.: Strengthen efforts to include circular econom eco-design regulations Introduce mandatory use of ecolabels in state procurement decreasing the level of limescale in drinking (leading to, among others extended durability electronics and reduced consumption of cleated in the procurement of the programme and better use of natural resources by e.g.: Introduce mandatory use of ecolabels in state procurement of the programme and better use of natural resources by e.g.: Introduce mandatory use of ecolabels in state procurement of the programme and better use of natural resources by e.g.: Introduce mandatory use of ecolabels in state procurement of the programme and better use of natural resources by e.g.: Introduce mandatory use of ecolabels in state procurement of the programme and better use of natural resources by e.g.: Introduce mandatory use of ecolabels in state procurement of the programme and better use of natural resources by e.g.: Introduce mandatory use of ecolabels in state procurement of the programme and better use of natural resources by e.g.: Introduce mandatory use of ecolabels in state procurement of the programme and better use of natural resources by e.g.: Introduce mandatory use of ecolabels in state procurement of the programme and better use of natural resources by e.g.: Introduce mandatory use of ecolabels in state procurement of the programme and better use of natural resources by e.g.: Introduce mandatory use of ecolabels in state procurement of the programme and better use of natural resources by e.g.: 2.
 Sectors covered the Action Plan for Circular Economy focuses on three areas with significant environmental and climate impact: 3.
 Priority waste types biomass,construction andplastics 4.
 Target groups The programme focuses on possible measures by public institutions, industry and households